PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 ### EC2: User Data

-- It is possible to bootstrap our instsances using an **EC2 User Data** script
+- It is possible to bootstrap our instances using an **EC2 User Data** script
 - **Bootstraping** means launching commands when a machine starts
 - That script is **only run once** at the instance **first start**
 - EC2 user data is used to automate boot tasks such as: